 max.rules.tree

-Optional.
 Maximum number of rules per tree.
-If unspecified, the value from the VarPro object is used.
+If unspecified, the value from the varpro object is used, while for rfsrc objects, a default value is used.

 max.tree

-Optional.
-Maximum number of trees used for rule extraction.
-If unspecified, the value from the VarPro object is used.
+Maximum number of trees used to extract rules.
+If unspecified, the value from the varpro object is used, while for rfsrc objects, a default value is used.

 Details

-Understanding individual-level variable importance is critical in applications where personalized decisions are required.
+Understanding individual-level (case-specific) variable importance is critical in applications where personalized decisions are required.
 Traditional variable importance methods focus on average (population-level) effects and often fail to capture heterogeneity across individuals.
-In many real-world problems, it is not sufficient to determine whether a variable is important on average, we must also understand how it affects individual predictions.
+In many real-world problems, it is not sufficient to determine whether a variable is important on average; we must also understand how it affects each individual prediction.

 The VarPro framework identifies feature-space regions through rule-based splitting and computes importance using only observed data.
 This avoids biases introduced by permutation or synthetic data, leading to robust, population-level importance estimates.
 However, VarPro does not directly capture individual-level effects.